jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-07.md

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-With emendations by me to Hewlett's English translation, using the German text from the *Leonhardi Euleri Opera omnia*.
+With changes by me to Hewlett's English translation, using the German text from the *Leonhardi Euleri Opera omnia*.
 In particular, "one integer" in the English text corresponds to "ein Gantzes" in the German text, which is properly translated "one whole".
 (The English translation is through the French translation, and the